Hospital Medicine Fellowship (Minnesota)

 Mayo Clinic's mix of clinical, investigative, teaching and administrative experiences permits one to pursue any area of individual interest in hospital medicine.

-The Hospital Medicine Fellowship began in 2001, and since that time 20 fellows have completed the program.
-Seven of those completing the program are now on staff within Mayo’s Division of Hospital Internal Medicine.
+The Hospital Medicine Fellowship began in 2001, and since that time 35 fellows have completed the program.
+Fifteen of those completing the program subsequently joined the staff within Mayo's Division of Hospital Internal Medicine.